-- Daily phonics in EYFS/KS1 following Little Wandle and Rapid Catch Up in Years 2-6 (where appropriate) - Little Wandle spelling scheme for Year 2 - 'Rapid Catch Up' and precision teaching in Years 2-6 (where appropriate). - Headstart spelling from Year 2 (term 3) to Year 6, supplemented by additional sessions focusing on spelling rules and statutory lists as required. - Interventions will take place as required.
+- Daily phonics in EYFS/KS1 following Little Wandle and Rapid Catch Up in Years 2-6 (where appropriate) - Headstart spelling from year 2 (term 3) to 6 supplemented by additional sessions focussing on spelling rules and statutory lists as required. - Interventions will take place as required.